Lombiq/Orchard-Training-Demo-Module/Readme.md

 2. Open the solution in your favorite IDE, like Visual Studio.
 3. Make sure the `Lombiq.TrainingDemo.Web` project is the startup project (it should be).
 4. Start the app.
 In Visual Studio, you can do this with <kbd>Ctrl</kbd> + <kbd>F5</kbd>.
 From the .NET CLI, run `dotnet run` in the _Lombiq.TrainingDemo.Web_ folder and then open <https://localhost:5001/> in a browser.
-5. The site will be automatically set up with "Training Demo" recipe (since we use Orchard Core's [Auto Setup feature](https://docs.orchardcore.net/en/latest/docs/reference/modules/AutoSetup/)).
+5. The site will be automatically set up with the "Training Demo" recipe (since we use Orchard Core's [Auto Setup feature](https://docs.orchardcore.net/en/latest/docs/reference/modules/AutoSetup/)).
 You'll be able to log in with the username "admin" and password "Password1!".

 Once the app is running: